How to Build an Effective Media List (w/ Tools & Examples)

-A media list (also sometimes called a press list or media contact list) is a document with a list of media contacts: journalists, reporters, media influencers, bloggers, and more.
-They’re used for having a list of relevant people that you can send your press release or story.
+A media list (sometimes called a press list or media contact list) contains media contacts: journalists, reporters, media influencers, bloggers, and more.
+It's used to have a list of relevant people to whom you can send your press release or story.

 PR media lists are usually targeted and include media contacts from a specific location and/or industry.
-Some are more broad, such as a national media list with contacts from all over the US.
+Some are broader, such as a national media list with contacts from all over the US.

-Because pitching the right media contacts is crucial to getting press coverage, below you’ll find everything you need to know about media lists, finding relevant media contacts, and effectively creating your own targeted PR list.
+Pitching the right media contacts is crucial to getting press coverage, so read on to find everything you need to know about media lists, finding relevant media contacts, and effectively creating your targeted PR list.

-You’ll also find a handful of useful media list building tools to make the process a lot easier (and quicker!).
+You'll also find a handful of useful media list-building tools to make the process much easier (and quicker!).

 Besides the name of the contact, media lists include the media outlet they belong to, their topics of interest, location, contact information, etc. Later in this post, I’ll go into detail on which additional information should be included.